 A SHORT HISTORY OF THE ALBERT PARK CIRCUIT

 The Australian Grand Prix was an event for many years before it became a part of the F1 World Championship.
 This event moved around tracks in Australia on a yearly basis.
-One non-championship Grand Prix with F1 machinery was held at Albert Park in 1956.
-It was won by Stirling Moss, driving for Maserati.
+One non-championship Grand Prix with F1 machinery was held at Albert Park in 1956, albeit on a very different track to the current layout.
+The 1956 event was won by Stirling Moss, driving for Maserati.
 The Australian Grand Prix became a fixture on the F1 calendar in 1985, at Adelaide.
 The race was run successfully there for eleven seasons.

-In 1993, negotiations began to bring the Australian Grand Prix to Melbourne and, for the first race of the 1996 season, after two years of preparations, Formula One took to the streets of a rebuilt Albert Park circuit for the first time, much to the dismay of the ‘Save Albert Park’ group.
+In 1993, negotiations began to bring the Australian Grand Prix to Melbourne and, after two years of preparations, Formula One took to the streets of a rebuilt Albert Park circuit for the first time for the first race of the 1996 season, much to the dismay of the ‘Save Albert Park’ group.
 The building of the circuit, even though temporary, required trees to be cut down and some facilities to be removed from the park.
 The deal was struck mostly thanks to Ron Walker, an Australian business man who held negotiations with Bernie Ecclestone.
 Following Walker’s death in January 2018, the main straight on the track was renamed the ‘Walker Straight’ in honour of the man who helped to bring the event to the city.

 The Albert Park track is set around the man-made lake, which is the centrepiece of the park.
-The track is a favourite among fans, which always promises an eventful opening round to a new season of Formula One.
+The track has been a favourite among fans for a long time, though opinion in recent years has shifted.
+While the track used to always promises an eventful opening round to a new season of Formula One, events in recent years have been somewhat processional.
 The circuit is essentially a street track, but is not as restrictive as Monaco, allowing for plenty of overtaking.
 The Grand Prix is well attended, as spectators get the first chance to see the new cars in action.
-Grandstands and corners are named after legendary Australian figures from motorsport such as Alan Jones, Jack Brabham and Mark Webber.
+Grandstands and corners are named after legendary Australian mostorsport figures such as Alan Jones, Jack Brabham and Mark Webber.
 A grandstand was renamed in 2016 in honour of Daniel Ricciardo.
 Though corner names are rarely used here, the last four corners of the track – Ascari, Stewart, Senna and Prost – are named after former F1 champions.